Catherine Patocka

 Areas of Research

-Pattern are how we perceive and and understand regularities, both in the world around us an in our minds (Ellaway and Bates, 2015; Ellaway 2023).
-Although patterns are cognitive phenomena, they can be externalized and shared amongst a group of people to reflect the shared thinking of that group (Alexander, 1977; Ellaway and Bates, 2015; Iba, 2016; Ellaway, 2023).
+Patterns are central to how we recognize and interpret regularities, both in the external world and within our own minds (Ellaway and Bates, 2015; Ellaway, 2023).
+While fundamentally cognitive, patterns can be externalized and shared, allowing them to reflect the collective thinking of a group (Alexander, 1977; Ellaway and Bates, 2015; Iba, 2016; Ellaway, 2023).
+This shared externalization of patterns creates a foundation for collective sense-making and systemic exploration.

-Pattern theory offers an innovative conceptual avenue through which we can examine how pattern thining influences and potentially reshapes systemic practices, structures, and concepts (Ellaway and Bates, 2015).
-In my doctoral studies I applied pattern theory to feedback in medical education to generate a pattern system of feedback to facilitate evidence synthesis and empirical work; however, there is also great potential for pattern systems to be applied to other aspects of medical education.
+Pattern theory provides a novel conceptual framework to investigate how shared pattern thinking influences and reshapes systemic practices, structures, and concepts (Ellaway and Bates, 2015).
+In my doctoral studies, I applied pattern theory to feedback in medical education, developing a pattern system of feedback that facilitated both evidence synthesis and empirical research.
+Beyond feedback, there is substantial potential for pattern systems to inform other dimensions of medical education, offering a robust framework for innovation and interdisciplinary integration.

 Spaced training , defined as the separation of training into several discrete sessions over a prolonged period with measurable intervals between training sessions (typically weeks or months), is an instructional design strategy increasingly supported by evidence.
 Despite a growing body of evidence in favour of spaced training, there remain gaps in our understanding of its mechanisms and optimal usage.
 This is particularly relevant in resuscitation and simulation training where it continues to be clear that learning decays over time.